Machine-Learning-Dynamical-Systems/kooplearn/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Main contributors

+`kooplearn` is an joint effort between teams at the Italian Institute of Technology in Genoa and the École polytechnique in Paris.
+The main contributors to the project are (in alphabetical order):
+   - Vladimir Kostic
+   - Karim Lounici
+   - Giacomo Meanti
+   - Erfan Mirzaei
+   - Pietro Novelli
+   - Daniel Ordonez
+   - Grégoire Pacreau
+   - Massimiliano Pontil
+   - Giacomo Turri

+The mantainer of this repo is Pietro Novelli.

 ---

 We hope you find `kooplearn` useful for your dynamical systems analysis.
 If you encounter any issues or have suggestions for improvements, please don't hesitate to [raise an issue](https://github.com/Machine-Learning-Dynamical-Systems/kooplearn/issues).
 Happy coding!